QwazyWabbitWOS/q2admin-tsmod/readme.txt

 PLEASE NOTE THAT Q2ADMIN ONLY RUNS WITH THE GLIBC VERSION OF QUAKE2 FOR LINUX.
-It will run with the non-glibc version but allot of features seam to be broken when running it with that version.
+It will run with the non-glibc version but a lot of features seem to be broken when running it with that version.
 Use at your own risk.